cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 PipelineDB's fundamental abstraction is called a continuous view.
 A continuous view is much like a regular view, except that it selects from a combination of streams and tables as its inputs and is incrementally updated in realtime as new data is written to those inputs.

-As soon as a stream row has been read by the continuous view s that must read it, it is discarded.
+As soon as a stream row has been read by the continuous views that must read it, it is discarded.
 It is not stored anywhere.
 The only data that is persisted for a continuous view is whatever is returned by running a :code:`SELECT * FROM that_view`.
 Thus you can think of a continuous view as a very high-throughput, realtime materialized view.

 CREATE CONTINUOUS VIEW
 ---------------------------